varigence/docs/bimlflex/reference-documentation/SnowSqlPath.md

 # SnowSQL Path

-The path to the local installation of the Snowflake SnowSQL CLI Client tool
+The path to the local installation of the Snowflake SnowSQL CLI Client tool.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `C:\Program Files\Snowflake SnowSQL`.